maus-me/woopEssentials/README.md

     // color to use for messages send from discord to ingame [hex color value] https://colorpicker.me/ "DiscordChatColor": "7289DA",
-    // ID of the role the gets pinged when some one uses /requesthelp ingame - 0 to turn it off "HelpRoleID": 0
+    // ID of the role the gets pinged when some one uses /requesthelp ingame - 0 to turn it off
+    // to get a role id you have to be in developer mode in the discord app (Advanced -> Developer mode) and then you can righclick on roles to copy the id
+    "HelpRoleID": 0
   },